frdel/agent-zero/prompts/default/agent.system.tool.call_sub.md

-### call_subordinate:
+### call_subordinate
-Use subordinate agents to solve subtasks.
-Use "message" argument to send message.
-Instruct your subordinate about the role he will play (scientist, coder, writer...) and his task in detail.
-Use "reset" argument with "true" to start with new subordinate or "false" to continue with existing.
-For brand new tasks use "true", for followup conversation use "false".
+use subordinates to solve subtasks use message arg to send message; instruct subordinate on his role and detailed task reset argument use: "false" to continue with existing subordinate, for followup conversation use "false", "true" for new subordinate, for brand new tasks use "true";
-Explain to your subordinate what is the higher level goal and what is his part.
+explain higher level goal and his part; give detailed instructions and overview example usage:
-Give him detailed instructions as well as good overview to understand what to do.
-**Example usage**:
 ~~~json
 {
     "thoughts": [